Awards and Accreditations

 Bishop Burton College was named winner of the British Quality Foundation's (BQF) UK Excellence Award in October 2015.

-Perhaps even more impressive, it subsequently emerged after the announcement that the College had recieved the highest score ever recorded by the BQF.
+Perhaps even more impressive, it subsequently emerged after the announcement that the college had received the highest score ever recorded by the BQF.

 - Visionary and consistent leadership